Addressing the Spiritual Side of Medicine

 Dr. Klitzman notes that while more doctors are receiving training, many do not, or they feel their training was inadequate.
 Still others believe there is too little time to deal with it, or as mentioned earlier; they don’t know how or are uncomfortable with addressing this dimension of their patient’s well being.
 Klitzman ends his piece with advice that seems to be an approach all physicians could use; just ask.
 You don’t have to be spiritual or religious yourself.
 You don’t have to engage in conversations about their spiritual needs.
 What you can do is say, “Some patients would like to have a discussion with someone here about spiritual issues; some patients wouldn’t.
 If you would like to, we can arrange for someone to talk with you.”8

-VITAL WorkLife can also help.
-As part of your benefit through VITAL WorkLife, you have unlimited telephone consultations with consultants who can give you solid advice on developing emotional intelligence.
+As part of your VITAL WorkLife Well Being Resources, you have access to unlimited telephone consultations with consultants who can give you advice on developing emotional intelligence.
 If you would like more focused work in this area, Peer Coaching is great way to address it.
-To speak with a consultant or a Peer Coach give us a call at 877.731.3949.
-We’re available anytime, day or night.We can help.
+To speak with a consultant or a Peer Coach contact us at 877.731.3949.